enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

-Using regulatory genomics data to interpret the function of disease variants and prioritise genes:w from expression studies
+Using regulatory genomics data to interpret the function of disease variants and prioritise genes from expression studies
 ================
 true